A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Artificial Growth Strategies

-Tab.~\ref{tab:wash_trading_results} summarizes the results of the wash trading detection analyses.
-By combining the three detection approaches, we identify 1,014 events presenting strong evidence of wash trading activities (31.07\% of suspected instances) and 282 tokens affected (74.8\% of suspected tokens).
-The blockchain distribution of the manipulated tokens reveals that most are on Solana, with 181 tokens, followed by BSC with 52, Ethereum with 28, and Base with 21 tokens.
+Tab.~\ref{tab:wash_trading_results} summarizes the wash trading detection analyses.
+By combining the three approaches, we identify 1,043 events presenting strong evidence of wash trading (31.94\% of suspected instances) and 287 tokens affected (75.73\% of suspected tokens).
+The blockchain distribution of the manipulated tokens reveals that most are on Solana, with 183 tokens, followed by BSC with 52, Ethereum with 29, and Base with 23.

-The overlap of the detection techniques reveals that most wash trading activities (75.44\%) are uniquely identified by zero-risk position, while only smaller proportions are exclusively detected through circular volume (4.04\%) or persistent manipulator (1.38\%).
-In particular, some activities exhibit multiple patterns: 17.46\% are flagged by both zero-risk and circular volume techniques, while only 0.69\% display all three wash trading indicators simultaneously.
-At the token level, the zero-risk position detects 94.48\% of the meme coins suspected of wash trading, suggesting this approach forms the foundation of most wash trading operations.
+The overlap of the techniques reveals that most wash trading activities (74.11\%) are uniquely identified by zero-risk position, while only a smaller proportion is exclusively detected through circular volume (2.78\%).
+At the token level, the zero-risk position detects 96.17\% of the coins suspected of wash trading, suggesting this approach is the foundation of most wash trading schemes.